spindlebink/wgpu-odin/README.md

 ## Status

-**These bindings aren't production-ready.** I'm working on them concurrently with a project that depends on them, my creative coding/game framework [Pink](https://github.com/spindlebink/pink).
+At this point, the bindings are fairly comprehensive but untested.
+I'm working on them concurrently with a project that depends on them, my creative coding/game framework [Pink](https://github.com/spindlebink/pink).

 ## Naming Conventions